redpanda-data/connect/website/docs/components/inputs/subprocess.md

     name: ""
     args: []
     codec: lines
+    restart_on_exit: false
     max_buffer: 65536
 ```

 </TabItem>
 </Tabs>

 Messages are consumed according to a specified codec.
-The command is executed once and if it terminates the input also closes down.
-In order to instead restart the process this input can be placed within a [`read_until` input](/docs/components/inputs/read_until/).
+The command is executed once and if it terminates the input also closes down gracefully.
+Alternatively, the field `restart_on_close` can be set to `true` in order to have Benthos re-execute the command each time it stops.

 The field `max_buffer` defines the maximum message size able to be read from the subprocess.
 This value should be set significantly above the real expected maximum message size.